 Was on the hunt to get rid of gnats naturally when they were in full form this summer in my kitchen!
 A friend suggested a possible solution using soap and vinegar which totally worked! (originally published 8/20, affiliate links present)

 Seriously I was at my whits end for a few weeks once we moved out to the country.
 After our kitchen was done being renovated I noticed tons of gnats by our big picture window.
 I couldn’t get rid of them!!
+I used it for indoors but you could set this outdoor on your picnic table as well.

 - Since it’s where I cook using a chemical wasn’t really what I wanted.